Placeholders

 When a developer designs an application for distribution, they generally need to be able to customise its configurations,

-so we generally end up with configuration files written in yaml
+so we generally end up with configuration files written in yaml or json.

 This configuration imposes two major constraints: